 Configuring SSO in RESTgrid Widgets

-If they are not already set automatically, you must select the Use SSO authentication check box for each RESTgrid widget to enable the security token to be included in the URL.
+You must select the Use SSO authentication check box for each RESTgrid widget that still uses the SOAP Web services with HTTP binding.
+This enables the security token to be included in the URL.

-Serena Release Manager RESTgrid Widgets to Update
+RESTgrid Widgets to Update